 An azure sky promised a blistering hot day as the first canoe broke the water’s surface that morning.
 The women knew the temperature and humidity would be soothed by the icy-cold river and rushed to get their float underway – 15 miles being the goal for the day.

 “Let’s take this show on the road, ladies.
-I’ve got a cooler full of beer to drink,” Casey belted out, always ready to pop that first tab.
-“I lost my watch, but it’s happy hour somewhere,” she said.
+I’ve got a cooler full of beer to drink!”
+Casey always stood ready to pop that first tab.
+“I lost my watch, but it’s happy hour somewhere.”
 Used to her brand of merriment, the others laughed and joined in her toast with drinks raised in the air.

 They got together for such adventures as often as possible, maybe from some strongly-held friendships over the years since high school, or perhaps simply from a collective longing to rekindle the nostalgia of their shared past.
 Whatever the impetus, they enjoyed escaping the responsibilities of everyday life, and for a few short days other adult commitments be damned.

 All fairly adept at navigating either a canoe or a kayak, the group went at the oars with great vigor and followed the current between deep green deciduous forest lining both banks.
 Most had some background in outdoor expeditions from growing up in the Midwest region.
 The beauty of such a place sometimes still got taken for granted, but plush reminders surrounded them on either side of the waterway.
 Rushing rivulets beneath their boats replaced the concrete confines of work and traffic, drudgery of lawn-mowing and trips to the grocery store, and the monotony of laundry and checking kids’ homework.
 Laughter became an elixir for any lingering worries about life.